bjornBES/GamingCPU_Project/CPU/BCG16/instructions BCG16.md

 - `0x3A`: SHR       destination operand1    `Shifts all the bits rigth in the destination by specified by operand1.
 The {SHIFT_FLAG} is the overflowing bit, and the next bit is zero.`
 - `0x3B`: ROL       destination operand1    `Rotates all the bits left in the destination by specified by operand1.
 The {SHIFT_FLAG} is used as the next bit, and the overflowing bit.`
 - `0x3C`: ROR       destination operand1    `Rotates all the bits right in the destination by specified by operand1.
 The {SHIFT_FLAG} is used as the next bit, and the overflowing bit.`
-- `0x3D`: INC       destination             `Increments the value at the destination by 1.`
+- `0x3D`: INC       register                `Increments the value at the register by 1.`
-- `0x3E`: DEC       destination             `Decrements the value at the destination by 1.`
+- `0x3E`: DEC       register                `Decrements the value at the register by 1.`
 - `0x3F`: NEG       destination             `Sets/clears the signed bit of the destination.`
-- `0x40`: AVG       destination operand1    `Calculates the average of the values in the destination and operand1 and puts the value in the destination.`
+- `0x40`: Unused
 - `0x41`: EXP       destination operand1    `Raises the value at the destination to the power of the value specified by operand1.`
 - `0x42`: SQRT      destination             `Calculates the square root of the destination.`
-- `0x43`: RNG       destination             `Generates a random number and puts the value into the destination`
+- `0x43`: RNG       destination             `Generates a random byte and puts the value into the destination`
 - `0x44`: SEB       source operand1         `Sets a bit in the source specified by the operand1`
 - `0x45`: CLB       source operand1         `Clears a bit in the source specified by the operand1`
 - `0x46`: TOB       source operand1         `Toggles a bit in the source specified by the operand1`